felixlopz/hubrise-test-task/content/developers/api/en/callbacks.md

 The returned event contains:

-- the time of the resource modification
+- The id of the event.
+- The resource type, eg. `order`, `customer`, `catalog`, ...
+- The event type, which is one of: `create`, `update`, `patch`, and `delete`.
-- the resource and event types
+- The time when the resource modification occurred.
-- the ids of the affected resource and the parent resources
+- The ids of the affected resource and its parent resources.
-- a copy of the state of the resource before and after the change (for update and create), or the difference between both states (for patch)
+- The state of the resource, before and/or the modification, when applicable.

+The state(s) of the resource included in the event depends on the resource and the event types, due to semantic and performance reasons:

+- The `new_state` field is only present for `create` and `update` event types.
+- The `previous_state` field is only present for `update` and `delete` event types.
+- Catalog events contain no state fields, for any event type.
+- Inventory events only contain a state field for `patch` event type.
+In this case, the field is named `state_change` and it contains the list of changes.

+When an event affects a catalog or an inventory, you will need to send a `GET` request to the HubRise API to retrieve the full state of the resource.

 ### 2.2.
 List Events